TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/two/readme.md

 ## The lying tory government

-The lying tory government drastically cuts funding to health services because of their fetish with stealing money.
-And they pressure doctors to refuse services to trans people, and they build a culture of hate, which kills people.
+The lying tory government drastically cuts funding to health services because of their fetish with stealing money, and they pressure doctors to refuse services to trans people, and they build a culture of hate, which kills people.

 We must vote them out.
 Don't be too proud to vote tactically.
 Don't waste your vote.